It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 Of the 26 commercial banks registered to operate in Angola, five of these - Banco Angolano de Investimentos (BAI), Banco Economico, Banco de Fomento Angola (BFA), Banco BIC Angola (BIC) and Banco de Poupança e Crédito S.A.R.L.
 (BPC) - control over 80 percent of total banking assets, deposits, and loans.
 No U.S. banks operate in Angola.
 Commercial banks in Angola are predominately Angolan, Portuguese, and South African.
 Most traditionally concentrate on short-term commission-related activities, such as foreign exchange operations and trade financing.
 All major banks offer ATM services.
-Internationally issued credit cards acceptance is limited to Visa and Mastercard, and only accepted by business hotels and a limited number of service providers.
+Internationally issued credit cards acceptance is limited to Visa, American Express and Mastercard, and only accepted by business hotels and a limited number of service providers.

 Foreign Exchange Controls